hesusruiz/alaquorum/README.md

 cd alaquorum
 ```

-If you do not have a proper Go environment setup, use a container runningn the following command:
+If you do not have a proper Go environment setup, use a container running the following command:

 ```
 make alageth